Gringham/BMX/README.md

 The releases contain files with all our generated explanations.
 To run further evaluations, these shoud be put in the outputs folder.

+Generally our code is structured in a way that allows to specify experiment conditions to loop over.